-First, let me say…I LOVE Christmas!
-I want Christmas to feel and look like a Hallmark movie.
+First, let me say…I LOVE the holidays!
+I want Thanksgiving and Christmas to feel and look like a Hallmark movie.
 I enjoy fixing a big meal for a house full of people.
 I like coordinated wrapping paper and perfectly set bows.
 I like the tree gloriously lit and worthy of being in a magazine.
 I know some of you feel me on this and some have already stopped reading.
 The holidays easily have the potential to become the most stressful time of the year.
 One of the blessings of being a blended family is that it forces us into approaching the holidays in new and flexible ways.

 Changing expectations – I’m learning ever so slowly that it’s not lowering my expectations or even giving up on them.
 It’s changing my expectations.
 I can still fully expect incredible, special and blessed moments to come from the holiday.
 Here’s the mind shift change for me.
 Those incredible moments are not defined by me.
 They aren’t created by me.
 In fact, rarely do they even have to be planned by me.

 Looking for the good stuff – Changing my expectations is so powerful because I’m free to look for magic moments as they happen.
 A good way for me to practice is to look for ways I can help that will go unnoticed.
 The view is incredible as I go about those ideas quietly and with a smile.
 In the ordinary moments of peeling potatoes, sleeping in or having another cup of cocoa, I’m no longer working toward a goal.
 Instead, I’m enjoying the goal.
 Time together.